jnktsj/DNApi/README.md

 end, and `INT` is an interval of the ratios.
 The default is `1.2:1.4:0.1`, i.e., from 1.2 to 1.4 in a 0.1 interval (r = 1.2, 1.3,
 1.4).
+###### -o PATH
+Output directory for cleansed reads.
+If the input FASTQ is not processed, `dnapi` removes predicted 3′ adapters from the reads and generates a FASTA file containing cleansed reads.
+In the default setting, `dnapi` creates the output in the current directory.
 ###### --temp PATH
-Path for the temporary directory. `dnai` creates a temporary directory during a computation.
+Path for the temporary directory. `dnapi` creates a temporary directory during a computation.
 In the default setting, the program makes the directory in the current directory.